backbonzo/GameSaver/README.md

 <!-- GETTING STARTED DEVICE -->
 ## Getting Started With Device

-To get a local copy up and running follow these simple steps.
+To get a local copy of the device application up and running follow theese steps.

 ### Prerequisites Device